seinecle/blog/_posts/2028-06-28-evolving-highered-ai.md

 3. [2012 and forward] **MOOCs**

 A mix of the two first items, with massification and an innovation in the business model.
-A few companies to flesh out the promise: Coursera, Edx, Udemy, Udacity, Khan Academy, ...
+A few companies fleshed out the promise: Coursera, Edx, Udemy, Udacity, Khan Academy, ...
 Can universities survive if online equivalents exist, available 24/24 and delivering diplomas from Ivy League insitutions at a fraction of the cost of a "brick and mortar" university?

 What remains of this?
 To paint it in broad strokes:

-**Internet and the web have produced Learning Management System (LMS)**.
-LMS are these intranets / web portals that address the reality that the entire pedagogical community (students, professors, staff, parents, auditors, etc) expect to access their courses, multimedia content, grades, schedules, etc. through a unified, professional digital interface.
-LMS have become ubiquitous around 2010 and forward and serve highered well.
+**Internet and the web left highered organizations suprisingly untouched**.
+When compared to the destructive effects the web continues to have on other cultural domains (the print news media, the movie industry, bookstores, ...), we can be suprised that highered remains quite unscathed.
+The core experience remains offline: a pedagogical activity led by a professor in a classroom.
+Schools and universities have been transformed by web-era technologies of course (emails, learning management systems, video conferencing, etc.), but they remain decidedly at the door of the classroom.
+Even touch-enabled connected blackboards when present in a classroom are seldom used in practice.

-**Big data and data science have given way to specialized courses and programs**.
+**Big data and data science have led to the creation of specialized courses and programs**.
 Around 2015 and forward, most schools have started developing programms offering a cross-over between [name a traditional domain] x [big data / data science / AI].
 The promise of achieving individual learning paths thanks to data analytics has not been delivered.

 **MOOC platforms still exist but schools and universities are fine**.
 Coursera, Udemy, Udacity, EdX and the Khan academy are still around, after much difficulties and restructuring.
 They did not displace highered orgs but address new, or different, or overlapping but not extensive segments of students.
 Distance learning is important and even vital to highered, but that was revealed by the COVID pandemic (2020-2022) more than MOOCS.
 Traditional highered organizations adapted to it in a swift way by accelerating their equipments in digital services (with Zoom having their IPO in 2019, what a luck).

-I was an active participant in the last 2 of the 3 shocks while a professor at emlyon business school in 2014-2024 under the direction of Bernard Belletante.
+I experienced the first shock as a student, and an active participant in the 2 other shocks as a professor and program manager at emlyon business school in 2014-2024 under the direction of Bernard Belletante.
 Belletante is a visionary who made sure these shocks were anticipated and translated into the programs and support services of the school.
 Launch of new programs, creation of a Makers lab, new LMS, de-siloting of academic departments, adaptation of the classrooms for hybrid learning, etc: the school served the students so well by making all these changes in advance rather than in reaction to the shocks.

 # So the question is: is AI the same kind of shock?